Renater/SimpleScaleVM/README.md

 # SimpleScaleVM

-This repository hosts a Python module to manage the autoscaling of a cluster of virtual machines called **replicas**.
-These replicas each hold a certain number of **resources** that constitute the autoscaling cost of replicas.
+This repository hosts a Python module to manage the autoscaling of a cluster of virtual instances called **replicas**.
+The full explanation of the functioning of this module is described in [the documentation directory](./docs/simplescalevm-in-depth.md).

 ## Configuration